OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Get-Module.md

     CLRVersion         = "2.0"
     NestedModules      = "Microsoft.BackgroundIntelligentTransfer.Management"
     FormatsToProcess   = "FileTransfer.Format.ps1xml"
-    RequiredAssemblies = Join-Path $psScriptRoot "Microsoft.BackgroundIntelligentTransfer.Management.Interop.dll"
+    RequiredAssemblies = Join-Path $PSScriptRoot "Microsoft.BackgroundIntelligentTransfer.Management.Interop.dll"
 }
 ```

-The first command gets the PSModuleInfo object that represents BitsTransfer module.
+The first command gets the **PSModuleInfo** object that represents BitsTransfer module.
 It saves the
 object in the `$m` variable.

 The second command uses the `Get-Content` cmdlet to get the content of the manifest file in the
 specified path.
 It uses dot notation to get the path to the manifest file, which is stored in the
-Path property of the object.
+**Path** property of the object.
 The output shows the contents of the module manifest.

 ### Example 8: List files in module directory